Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Optional: visual pipeline flow.

-* **User Story** - As a user of the dashboard, I want to input the top five features affecting sale price, so that I can get a quick and reasonably accurate prediction for a property.
+* **User Story** - As a user of the dashboard, I want to input the top five features affecting sale price, so that I can get a quick and reasonably accurate prediction for a property. **Business Requirement 2**

     * Acceptance Criteria: